 Perjury can be oral or written and can occur regardless of the form of oath or affirmation the witness took.
 For the purposes of establishing that perjury has been committed it is irrelevant whether the witness was a competent witness and whether the statements made were admissible or not.

 A judicial proceeding includes an investigative proceeding such as those undertaken by the Crime and Corruption Commission.

 For a court to find a person guilty of perjury, it must be proven beyond a reasonable doubt that:

-Section 123A of the Criminal Code 1899 provides that if a person makes two contradictory statements on oath and the court is unable to determine which of them is false, the court can still find the accused guilty of perjury.
+Section 123A of the Act provides that if a person makes two contradictory statements on oath and the court is unable to determine which of them is false, the court can still find the accused guilty of perjury.

 Maximum penalty for perjury